-The Master’s Degree in European Policies, Projects and Funding combines legal, historical, political and economic dimensions, for the purpose of providing participants with the analytical and practical tools to grasp the opportunities offered by the EU (and financial ones in particular) in the best way possible.
+The First-level short specialisation degree in European Policies, Projects and Funding combines legal, historical, political and economic dimensions, for the purpose of providing participants with the analytical and practical tools to grasp the opportunities offered by the EU (and financial ones in particular) in the best way possible.

 The course teaches how to navigate the system of European policies and funding, with reference both to European Structural and Investment Funds (ESIF) and to the programs managed by the European Commission directly.
 The analysis of the institutional and regulatory aspects is complemented by lessons on EU project management methods and techniques.

-The Master’s Degree in European Policies, Projects and Funding provides technical and professional competencies to:
+The First-level short specialisation degree in European Policies, Projects and Funding provides technical and professional competencies to:

 • Understand the opportunities offered by the European Union in terms of financial aid;